How To Set Up And Use WordPress Permalinks

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-This section lets you set up custom structures for your tag and category archive pages.
+If you need to set up custom permalinks for your tag and category URLs here is where you would do this.

 • domain.com/category_base/category_name